Kcode17/PyFlaskDockerPycharm_1/README.md

 # Project Description
-This project is a homework assignment to teach how to get Pycharm setup with Docker, Flask, MySQL, and Postman
+This project is a homework assignment to learn how to get Pycharm setup with Docker, Flask, MySQL, and Postman

 ### Screenshot  for Database
 ![pycharm_db](screenshots/query.JPG)